MH4GF/json-schema-to-valibot/docs/technical.md

 4. **Test-Driven Development (TDD) and Snapshots**
    - Use `vitest` to cover individual parser modules and the CLI.
    - Snapshot tests help visualize how any changes to the code might affect the generated output.
-   - Integration tests with `spawnSync` verify CLI usage from a user’s standpoint.
+   - Integration tests with `spawnSync` verify CLI usage from a user's standpoint.

 ## Coding Standards and Style

-- **Type Safety**: Employ TypeScript’s strict mode and avoid careless use of `any`.
+- **Type Safety**: Employ TypeScript's strict mode and avoid careless use of `any`.
 - **Parser Extensibility**: Future features like `oneOf`, `allOf`, `anyOf` may be added, so keep the code open to enhancements within `parseSchema.ts`.
 - **Minimal Side Effects**: Emphasize a functional approach that transforms the input JSON with minimal side effects, deferring file I/O tasks to the CLI.
 - **JSDoc Comments**: Provide concise JSDoc comments for functions and public methods (also relevant when using the `--withJsdocs` feature to document the output).